ZhevahinAndrii/EventManagement/Readme.md

 # EventManagement 🎉
 ## About the project
-**EventManagement** - REST API for events control, where users can register for them, get info about them, update, create and delete them also
+**EventManagement** - REST API for events control, where users can register for them, get info about them, update, create and delete them also.

 ---
 ## Local start (without Docker)

  - ### 1️⃣ Install the dependencies
-    Open cmd or terminal in working directory with the EventManagement project
+    Open cmd or terminal in working directory with the EventManagement project:
     ```sh
     python -m venv venv
     source venv/bin/activate # for Linux/Maс